Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - inexorable: continuing without any possibility of being stopped.
 - thaw: to (cause to) change from a solid, frozen state, to a liquid/soft one, because of an increase in temperature. (def 2: to become friendlier or more relaxed -- thaw out.)
 - extrude: to form something by forcing/pushing out, esp. through a small opening.
+- replete: full, esp. with food.
+- contrived: artificial and difficult to believe.
+- fritter (something) away: to waste money, time, or an opportunity.
+- turgid: (speech, writing, style, etc.) boring and too serious about its subject matter.